senyosimpson/noiisseur/README.md

 # Noiisseur

-Noiisseur is a Twitter bot that tweets a new song daily from one of my playlists.
-It is linked to the Twitter account of the same name: [@noiisseur]
+Noiisseur is a Twitter bot that tweets songs from a collection of playlists.
+I use it to tweet a song daily from one of my playlists to a Twitter account of the same name: [@noiisseur].

-## Quick start
+## Status

+It works.
+The code is a bit rough and the ergonomics of the application are relatively poor in my opinion.
+Nonetheless, I'm leaving it as is.
+It was a fun small project!

 ## Guide